 - Send screening questions to patient prior to arrival at the office(see [Ref.
 C] COVID-19 SCREENING QUESTIONS ).
 Screening questions shall be answered prior to arrival.
 If the patient answers yes to any of the questions, a teledentistry appointment is to be offered instead of an in-person visit, and the patient will be referred to their medical provider and asked to self-quarantine for 14 days.
 The patient's chart should be documented in progress notes and a flash alert created.

 - Patients should also be screened upon arrival to make sure answers have not changed.
-Their temperature and blood oxygenation must be noted in their charts.
+Their pre-screening temperature and blood oxygenation (to be taken chairside) must be noted in their charts.
+Pulse oximeters are to be disinfected before and after each use.

 - Inform patients that due to space restrictions, they cannot bring anyone with them to their appointment.